Watts-Lab/deliberation-topics/topics/anes2020/being_feminist.md

-# How Important Is Being A Feminist
+# Importance of being feminist

 ## Prompt
 How important is it to you to be a feminist?